trushmi/vocab/README.md

+# In this ReadMe:
+* About this project
+* Tech stack
+* Features
+* Code samples
+* How to use the app
+* How to run the app

-# VOCAB
+# About
-![Green and Black Modern Sales Marketing Presentation (2)](https://github.com/trushmi/vocab/assets/88466266/576ce556-45a6-42bb-a7d2-56f7dbff6cb7)

 VOCAB is a full-stack language learning application that enables users to look up and record new words 43% faster, making the learning process 1.77 times quicker.
 It offers multiple dashboards for organizing words related to specific topics and interactive features for practice and memorization.

-## Features

-- Create account
-- Log in,Log out
-- Create dashboards and select language of dashboard
-- Edit dashboard title and language
-- Delete dashboard
-- Add word to selected dashboard
-- Delete word from dashboard
-- Daily reminder to practice vocabulary on the email
-- Practice words with flashcards from the selected dashboard
-- Game “Guess the word” to practice words from certain dashboard and to guess random word by provided definition
+![Green and Black Modern Sales Marketing Presentation (2)](https://github.com/trushmi/vocab/assets/88466266/576ce556-45a6-42bb-a7d2-56f7dbff6cb7)

-### Tech Stack
+# Tech Stack

 - Python
 - Flask